-The Levine Act (Government Code 84308) is part of the Fair Political Practices Act that applies to elected officials and their alternates who serve on appointed Boards such as the Transbay Joint Powers Authority Board of Directors, or who serve as appointed officers.
-The Levine Act prohibits any Authority officer who has, within the previous twelve months, received \$250.00 or more from an applicant for a contract with the Authority from participating in or influencing the decision on awarding that contract.
-The Levine Act also requires an officer of the Authority who has received such a contribution to disclose the contribution on the record of the proceeding.
-In addition, Authority officers are prohibited from soliciting or accepting a contribution from a party applying for a contract while the matter of awarding the contract is pending before the Authority and for three months following the date a final decision concerning the contract has been made.
+The Levine Act (Government Code 84308) is part of the California Fair Political Practices Act that applies to elected officials and their alternates who serve on appointed Boards such as the Transbay Joint Powers Authority or who serve as appointed officers.
+The Levine Act prohibits any TJPA officer who has-received \$250.00 or more from an applicant for a contract with the TJPA within the twelve previous months from participating in or influencing the decision on awarding that contract.
+The Levine Act also requires an officer of the TJPA who has received such a contribution to disclose the contribution on the record of the proceeding.
+In addition, TJPA officers are prohibited from soliciting or accepting a contribution from a party applying for a contract while the matter of awarding the contract is pending before the Authority TJPA and for three months following the date a final decision concerning the contract has been made.

-For this RFP, the Selection Committee members are also considered Authority officers and shall also be subject to this section.
+For this RFP, the members of the Competition Jury are also considered Authority TJPA officers and shall also be subject to the Levine Act's requirements.

-Each Respondent must disclose any contribution of \$250 or more that it made to an Authority officer or alternate within the twelve-month period preceding the submission of its Proposal.
-This requirement applies to the proposing firm or joint venture as well as to any member firm or individuals on the firms' team, subsidiaries, parent companies, other firms associated with the respondent, and agents of the respondent.
-If such a contribution has been made, the respondent must provide to the Authority's Executive Director a written statement setting forth the date and amount of said contribution(s).
-This information must be submitted at the same time as the Qualifications/Proposals.
-COMPETITION MANUAL
+Each Respondent must disclose any contribution of \$250 or more that it made to an TJPA officer or alternate within the twelve-month period preceding the submission of its Proposal.
+This requirement applies to the proposing firm or joint venture as well as to any member firm or individuals on the Team and agents of the respondent.
+If such a contribution has been made, the respondent must provide to the Competition Manager a written statement setting forth the date and amount of said contribution(s) at the same time the Team submits its Proposal to the TJPA.
+The Competition Manager will provide this information to the Executive Director.